lmd-linux/lmd-linux.github.io/README.md

 3. Select manual partitioning.
    1. UEFI (which you are most likely using) requires a bootable EFI System Partition.
 40MB is enough, but you may have to make it as large as 200MB if you want to use `fwupd`.
-Do not create an EFI System Partition if one already exists because you're installing next to another Windows or Linux OS.
+You do not need to create an additional EFI System Partition if one already exists because you're installing next to another Windows or Linux OS.
    2. Create a swap partition even if you think you don't need it.
 Make it the size of your RAM in case you want to use it to hibernate.
 You should use the GiB notation (gibibyte) instead of GB (gigabyte) to get the exact size of your RAM when setting the size of your swap partition.